-Android L is now out in the open and it includes a handful of new features, a visual overhaul and numerous under-the-hood improvements to make if faster, more efficient and lighter on your battery, but while we know all about it, it's not yet available for public consumption.
+Android Lollipop is now out in the open and it includes a hat full of new features, a visual overhaul and numerous under-the-hood improvements to make if faster, more efficient and lighter on your battery, but while we know all about it, it's not yet available for public consumption.

 Even once it does launch it will be down to individual manufacturers to port it to their devices, so chances are you'll still be waiting a while to get it on your phone and tablet (unless you've gone full Nexus already) and most companies haven't yet been all that forthcoming with details of when they'll bring it to their phones and tablets.

-But we do know some things and we can take educated guesses at others, so read on for all the information and theories on when you might see Android L on your device.
+But we do know some things and we can take educated guesses at others, so read on for all the information and theories on when you might see Android Lollipop on your device

 HTC has been more forthcoming with its update plans than most manufacturers and it's no surprise given how quickly it plans to bring the update to users.
 In a statement the company said:

 "HTC is excited about the new features in Android Lollipop and we can't wait to share them with our customers.
 We are committed to updating our flagship HTC One family as fast as possible.